 This is reportedly Chipotle’s seventh food poisoning outbreak in the last three years.
 Chipotle is not the only restaurant to have food poisoning issues this summer.
 McDonald’s, which also owns Chipotle, recently recalled salads at about 3,000 U.S. restaurants due to an outbreak of cyclosporiasis tied to lettuce tainted by cyclospora parasites, which are transmitted in fecal matter.

 Steps Consumers Can Take

 Restaurants and retail establishments have a duty to ensure that the food they serve consumers are clean and safe for consumption.
-Restaurants, for example, are subject to several health and food safety violations including keeping food covered, maintaining clean workspaces and storing them at right temperatures.
+Restaurants, for example, are subject to several health and food safety violations including keeping food covered, maintaining clean workspaces, and storing them at right temperatures.
 However, not all restaurants are diligent about sticking to these standards and our health agencies often fall behind when it comes to restaurant inspections.

-If you have been sickened after eating at a restaurant, it would be in your best interest to get prompt medical diagnosis and treatment.
-Save the receipt from the restaurant and if you have any of the suspect food left over, isolate and preserve it so it can be examined in a lab for the presence of pathogens.
+If you have been sickened after eating at a restaurant, it would be in your best interest to get a prompt medical diagnosis and treatment.
+Save the receipt from the restaurant and if you have any of the suspect food leftover, isolate and preserve it so it can be examined in a lab for the presence of pathogens.
 Report your illness to the local health agency, which keeps track of these food-borne illnesses and outbreaks.

-Contact an experienced food poisoning lawyer who will be able to help you seek and obtain compensation for damages such as medical expenses, lost wages, hospitalization and pain and suffering.
+Contact an experienced food poisoning lawyer who will be able to help you seek and obtain compensation for damages such as medical expenses, lost wages, hospitalization, and pain and suffering.